 It is impossibly expensive to maintain this temperature for a long periods of time in gas or electric ovens, and it's also not environmentally friendly to use modern conventional appliances*.
 Restaurant wood burning ovens are being used primarily for pizza and are being kept at a lower temperature because they keep the fire on and these ovens still cook fast.
 They are extremely easy to run, and guess what- They do not have to be cleaned from grease!
 Grease in the oven burns out on it's own.
 Now, if you have ever cleaned your busy oven at home, you know or you can easily imagine how this works.

 * I will write in here also about wood naturally rotting when left on the ground produces precisely and creates exactly as much of the same bad gases as burning it, and how much of this gas the actual tree absorbed when growing into its body or branch when alive, the same amount that goes out in burning it.
 About burning a coal (fossil fuel) in power stations and its carbon emission, or about controlled bush fires and sugar cane burning.

 If you are just going to bake bread, then you should operate your oven the traditional way, with embers left to die or swept out of the wood pizza bread oven.
-This is the only way you can build up the steam inside the oven to give you the ultimate crust.
-But if you are baking pizza and making foods for dinner, roasting a chicken, a leg of lamb, potatoes, baking a pie, etc., then I suggest keeping a small fire in the oven, as they do in restaurants.
-This makes it very easy.
-After that, put your breads in and close the wooden oven's door which has been soaked in a bucket of water.
-You may watch oven's temperature using an oven thermometer to see how hot you are.
-But you don't
+It is the only one best way for building up the steam inside the oven at early baking stages to give you the ultimate crust.
+But if you are baking pizza and also making foods for dinner, roasting a chicken, a leg of lamb, potatoes, baking a pie, etc., then I suggest keeping a small fire in the oven, as they do in restaurants.